Some common Unicode problems and solutions demonstrated with Perl DBD::ODBC and Microsoft SQL Server

 Since then Unicode support has grown to include:

 The ODBC API has two main sets of APIs; the ANSI API (SQLxxxA APIs) and the Unicode API (SQLxxxW APIs).
 By default, DBD::ODBC uses the Unicode API on Windows and the ANSI API on non-Windows platforms.
 There are good historical reasons for this beyond the scope of this article.
-If you want to read/write/update/select Unicode data with DBD::ODBC and MS SQL Server from non-Windows platforms you need:
+If you want to use DBD::ODBC to work with Unicode data in SQL Server from non-Windows platforms, you need:

-What Happens if I Try To Use Unicode from Perl DBD::ODBC and a Component in the Chain Does Not Support the Unicode APIs?
+What happens if I try to use Unicode from Perl DBD::ODBC and a component in the chain does not support the Unicode APIs?

 # ex1.pl